FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Introduction

+Existing approaches have explored multi-stream architectures and emotion-aware datasets to mitigate manual-centric bias.
+Nevertheless, these methods fundamentally lack explicit facial-expression extraction mechanisms and dedicated cross‑modal fusion between facial dynamics and MS. Available datasets also remain constrained by limited scale and prohibitive annotation complexity.
+These omissions prevent accurate modeling of expression-dependent linguistic phenomena, leading to semantic degradation when distinct concepts share identical MS. Furthermore, generic vision encoders pretrained on broad tasks often overlook the subtle muscle dynamics that constitute grammatical facial markers in SL.
+These limitations motivate the development of dedicated facial-expression encoders capable of modeling fine-grained muscle dynamics beyond generic visual representations, together with cross-modal fusion mechanisms that integrate facial and manual features.

-To address these gaps, we propose \textbf{EASLT} (\textbf{E}motion-\textbf{A}ware \textbf{S}ign \textbf{L}anguage \textbf{T}ranslation), a novel framework that leverages facial expressions as a first-class semantic signal to boost translation accuracy in SLT tasks.
-EASLT consists of a multi-stream architecture that processes spatial configurations, motion dynamics, and emotional features separately before fusing them with emotion-guided modulation.
-Our key insight is that facial expressions provide stable semantic anchors that can be effectively decoupled from manual articulation to resolve ambiguities.
-Crucially, pre-trained emotion-aware facial encoders capture discriminative expression dynamics that transfer more effectively to NMS modeling than generic facial representations derived from general-purpose vision models.
+Thus, we propose \textbf{FEA-SLT} (\textbf{F}acial-\textbf{E}xpression-\textbf{A}ware \textbf{S}ign \textbf{L}anguage \textbf{T}ranslation), a gloss-free end-to-end framework that leverages facial expressions as semantic anchors for mitigating manual ambiguities.
+FEA-SLT consists of a multi-stream architecture that processes spatial configurations, motion dynamics, and facial-expression features separately before fusing them with bidirectional prosodic modulation.
+Our key insight is that facial expressions, as one of the most readily extractable components of NMS, provide stable semantic anchors that can be effectively decoupled from MS to support ambiguity mitigation.
+Their conceptual alignment with Facial Expression Recognition (FER) objectives provides a direct pathway for knowledge transfer.
+By adapting FER priors, our framework captures discriminative facial muscle dynamics that generic vision models fail to represent, while eliminating dependence on annotations.
 Our contributions are summarized as follows:

-\begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We introduce a decoupled multi-path architecture that processes facial expressions and manual articulation with dedicated encoders, preserving subtle affective cues that are not overshadowed by spatial and motion configurations. \item We propose an \textit{Emotion-Aware Fusion} (EAF) module that dynamically modulates sign representations using extracted affective features to bridge the influence of emotion-driven kinematic variations of MS and fuse emotion with spatiotemporal features to provide additional syntactic information. \item Extensive evaluation demonstrates EASLT's superior performance among gloss-free methods, highlighting the necessity of explicit emotion modeling for affect-sensitive SLT. \end{itemize}